-7.1 Verbal Reports
+6.1 Verbal Reports

-Verbal reports should be made promptly to the appropriate air traffic control unit;
+Verbal reports should be made promptly to the appropriate air traffic control unit:

-- 1) Whenever any manoeuvre has caused the aircraft to deviate from an air traffic clearance; - When, subsequent to a manoeuvre that has caused the aircraft to deviate from an air traffic clearance, the aircraft has returned to a flight path that complies with the clearance; - 3) When air traffic issue instructions that, if followed, would cause the crew to manoeuvre the aircraft towards terrain or obstacle that, it would appear from the display that a potential CFIT occurrence is likely to result. - 7.2 Written Reports - 1) Written reports should be submitted to the Civil Aviation Authority of Fiji in accordance with the mandatory occurrence reporting requirements: - Whenever the aircraft flight path has been modified in response to a GPWS alert (false, nuisance or genuine). - 2) Written reports should be made in the aircraft technical log: - Whenever a GPWS alert has been issued and is believed to have been false; or - If it is believed that a TAWS alert should have been issued but was not. - 7.3 Within this AIC, and with regards to reports: - The term 'false' means that the GPWS issued an alert that could not possibly be justified by the position of the aircraft in respect to terrain, and it is probable that a fault or failure in the system (equipment and/or input data) has been the cause. - 2) The term 'nuisance' means that the GPWS issued an alert that was appropriate but not needed because the flight crew could determine by independent means that the flight path was at that time safe; - 3) The term 'genuine' means that the GPWS issued an alert that was both appropriate and necessary. - 4) These terms have value in assessing, only after the occurrence is over and to facilitate subsequent analysis, the adequacy of the equipment and the programs it contains.
-It is not intended that the flight crew should attempt to classify an alert into any of these three categories when visual and/or aural cautions or warnings are enunciated.
+- Whenever any manoeuvre has caused the aircraft to deviate from an air traffic clearance; - When, subsequent to a manoeuvre that has caused the aircraft to deviate from an air traffic clearance, the aircraft has returned to a flight path that complies with the clearance; - (iii) When air traffic issue instructions that, if followed, would cause the crew to manoeuvre the aircraft towards terrain or obstacle that, it would appear from the display that a potential CFIT occurrence is likely to result. - 6.2 Written Reports - (i) Written reports should be submitted to [applicable authority] in accordance with the mandatory occurrence reporting requirements: - A. Whenever the aircraft flight path has been modified in response to a GPWS alert (false, nuisance or genuine). - (ii) Written reports should be made in the aircraft technical log: - A. Whenever a GPWS alert has been issued and is believed to have been false; or, - B. If it is believed that a TAWS alert should have been issued but was not.